jjones4/MyNIX/README.md

 We currently boot in QEMU, and 'MyNIX LN=0917' is displayed on the screen.
 LN=0917 is the line number in the source code listing up to which the code is working in QEMU from main.c.

-Use the following to run MyNIX in QEMU after running 'make':
+Use the following to run MyNIX in QEMU after running make:
 &emsp; qemu-system-i386 -kernel MyNIX.elf

 The project incorporates educational code from MINIX 1, Andrew S. Tanenbaum.